ricsanfre/pi-cluster/docs/_docs/sso.md

 There is no official helm chart maintained by the community to install Keycloak Operator

-It can be installed via manifest files which are in [keycloak/keycloak-k8s-resources](https://github.com/keycloak/keycloak-k8s-resources) Github repository:
+It can be installed via manifest files which are in [keycloak/keycloak-k8s-resources](https://github.com/keycloak/keycloak-k8s-resources) GitHub repository:

 The installation process is the following: